History of Carlos Boozer in Timeline

 February 13, 2008: First Career Triple-Double

-On February 13, 2008, Carlos Boozer registered his first career triple-double against the Seattle SuperSonics, with 22 points, 11 rebounds, and 10 assists.
+On February 13, 2008, Carlos Boozer registered his first career triple-double against the Seattle SuperSonics with 22 points, 11 rebounds, and 10 assists.

-November 2008: Knee Surgery
+November 2008: Knee Surgery and Absence

-Beginning in late November 2008, Carlos Boozer missed 44 games following arthroscopic left knee surgery.
+Starting in late November 2008, Carlos Boozer missed 44 games following arthroscopic left knee surgery.

 2008: Olympic Gold Medal

-February 2009: Return from Injury
+February 2009: Return from Knee Surgery

-2009: Opted into contract with the Jazz
+2009: Opted into contract with Jazz

 In 2009, Carlos Boozer surprised many by opting into the remaining year of his contract with the Utah Jazz.